magcox5/climate_change_2038/README.md

  ## Climate Analysis and Forecasting with Machine Learning (1993-2015)

 #### Motivation:
 * Inspired by Earth Day, and our previous research on contributing factors to CO2 emissions from our first bootcamp project (Commute Chaos), we decided to research historical datasets to make climate predictions with machine learning.
-We also wondered what impacts the global shelter-in place might have on the climate.
 We looked at population, emissions and what relationship they have on temperature, the melting of glaciers and rise in sea level.
-Climate Scientists tell us that the Earth is warming, which will have catastrophic global effects, so our team used machine learning to study just how soon we will reach the dangerous temperatures climate scientists may be referring to.
+Climate Scientists tell us that the Earth is warming, which will have catastrophic global effects, so our team used machine learning and linear regressions to study just how soon we will reach the dangerous temperatures climate scientists may be referring to.

 ####  Background:
 * According to the Paris Climate Agreement of 2015,  the global goal is to limit the overall increase in global temperature by 1.5℃ or less from the average prior to pre-industrial times.
 Determining how to calculate the starting temperature is controversial, but for the sake of argument, we took the average temperature in our dataset for 1850, which was around 14.87℃ or 58.76℉.
 An increase of 1.5℃ would be 16.37℃, or 61.47℉.

 #### Summary:
 * We compared data of temperature, sea level, CO2 emissions and population from 1993-2015.
-We levered our machine learning forecast to  answer at When will the temperature rise to a dangerous level of 16.37 𝇈C /61.47𝇈F?
+We used our machine learning forecast to  answer "When will the temperature rise to a dangerous level of 16.37 𝇈C /61.47𝇈F?"
 Our research and analysis showed that there is a positive trend in the rise of population, CO2 emissions, temperature and global mean sea level.
 We leveraged machine learning to create a forecast for the next 10 years.
-Our model showed as a good model from the testing and training data.
-The forecast showed a positive trend that we saw that we will reach the concerning temperature between 2028-2038 .
+The forecast showed a positive trend, and projected that we will reach the concerning temperature by 2038 .
 We used sklearn and prophet along with visualizations in Tableau to examine our datasets.
-Our sources of data are all listed below at the bottom of this paper.
+(Data sources are listed at the bottom of this paper.)

 #### Our question : "When will we reach the concerning temperature?"